 ☕ Breakfast, 🥘 Lunch, 🍗 Dinner

-A short stop is taken at Wat Neramitt Vipatsana with its beautiful hall and pagoda both constructed of laterite (red soil), and products created by the monks and novices.
+A short stop is made at Wat Neramit Vipassana, with its beautiful hall and pagoda, both constructed from laterite (red soil), as well as products created by the monks and novices.

 Inclusions: